Sampeerez/eJPT-notes/README.md

    - IPv4
      - Uses 32-bit addresses (e.g., 192.168.0.1).
      - Limited address space led to the development of IPv6.
+     - The vast majority of networks run IP version 4 (IPv4).
+They consist of four bytes, or octets where a dot delimits every octet in the address.
+There are  some reserved address ranges.
+You can find the details about the special use of IPv4 addresses in [RFC5735](https://tools.ietf.org/html/rfc5735):
+         - `0.0.0.0 – 0.255.255.255`: Represents "this" network.
+         - `127.0.0.0 – 127.255.255.255`: Represents the local host (e.g., your computer).
+         - `192.168.0.0 – 192.168.255.255`: Reserved for private networks.
    - IPv6
      - Uses 128-bit addresses (e.g., 2001:0db8:85a3:0000:0000:8a2e:0370:7334).
      - Provides a much larger address space than IPv4.